PRK Candidates

 Do you qualify for PRK with Dr. Andrew E. Holzman?

-Say Goodbye to Glasses
+Say Goodbye To Glasses

-PRK as a LASIK Alternative Weighing Vision Correction Options
+Weighing Vision Correction Options

 Corneas Too Thin for LASIK